centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/notif-flapping.md

 percent state change somewhere in between.

-When calculating the percent state change for the service, the flap detection algorithm will give more weight to new state changes compare to older ones.
-Specfically, the flap detection routines are currently designed to make the newest possible state change carry 50% more weight than the oldest possible state change.
+When calculating the percent state change for the service, the flap detection algorithm will give more weight to new state changes compared to older ones.
+Specifically, the flap detection routines are currently designed to make the newest possible state change carry 50% more weight than the oldest possible state change.
 The image below shows how recent state changes are given more weight than older state changes when